Bolaji-Laguda/stoplightdoc/docs/Youverify-Doc.md

-# Youverify Documentation for Identity
+# Youverify Documentation

+## Identity Verification API's

 -   The Youverify API is a RESTful web service for developers to programmatically interact with Youverify’s data and functionality.
 -   Every bit of data exchanged between clients and the API is JSON over HTTPS.